spaceteams/employment-contract/README.md

 [![Developed at Spaceteams](https://raw.githubusercontent.com/spaceteams/badges/main/developed-at-spaceteams.svg)](https://spaceteams.de)

-This is the contract that we are currently using at Spaceteams.
+This is the contract that we are currently using at Spaceteams in German and English.

 We strive for a fair and transparent work environment.
 To encourage other software companies to do the same, we provide this template for your own usage.